mikemattner/mikemattner.com/nuxt-portfolio/static/articles/built-with-nuxt.md

 ]
 ```

 You could see how adding articles to this file might get tedious at some future date.
 A headless CMS might be the path I take, but as a development experience, this feels fairly solid.

+Optionally, perhaps I'll build this in such a way as to dynamically generate the information I need by scanning the markdown files, checking front matter, and then listing it all out without much intervention on my part.

 I will go into more detail at a later date, but for now I'm going to launch an MVP of this feature, and then ready myself for adding a portfolio feature as well.